yegor256/blog/_posts/2014/nov/2014-11-07-how-immutability-helps.md

 gets changed in one of the methods, almost every test method will be affected.
 In other words, tests are very fragile, unreliable and over-complicated.

-I can go on and on with this "*because the class is so big*", but I think it is obvious that a small, cohesive class is always better than a big one.
+I can go on and on with this "*because the class is so big*," but I think it is obvious that a small, cohesive class is always better than a big one.
 It is obvious to me, to you, and to any object-oriented programmer.
 But why is it not so obvious to the developers of Apache Commons Email?
 I don't think they are